susiteemu/lazyvim/README.md

         ```sh
         $ tmux new -d ra-multiplex-server
         ```
-    c.
+    i.
 Tmux via Automator:
         i.
 Create a new application with Automator. ii.
 Add a _Run Shell Script_ step to it. iii.
 Add the tmux invocation from the Via Tmux step above to it. iv.
 Now you can add the newly created 'application' to your Login Items.